 Abingdon is a beautiful town nestled in the Blue Ridge Mountain range.
 When I arrived, the first thing I did was give my girlfriend a big hug and go to a local greasy spoon restaurant right off the main strip.
 She knew that I loved grilled cheese sandwiches with freshly sliced tomatoes wedged between the goodness.
 It was the perfect way to catch up after almost two months of being away.

-Although there wasn’t a minority in sight, I never felt out of place in quiet Abingdon.
+Although there wasn’t a minority in sight, I never felt out of place in quiet Abingdon, Virginia.
 Southerners tend to have a great way of making you feel welcome.
 After lunch, she brought me up a windy road to see her dad and his girlfriend.
 They lived on a little hill with not a neighbor in sight for miles.
 I was nervous to meet dad as any boyfriend should be.

 I gave Mr. Brosnan a firm handshake and greeted him with the warmest “nice to meet you” I could muster.
 Mr. Brosnan was a psychiatrist at the local hospital.
 He stood about six feet tall with a full beard filled with black and white bristles.
 He was white and drove a green Jeep Grand Cherokee Laredo.
 He politely scoffed at my dinky car that pulled up into his driveway.

 My girlfriend, Erika, was not white.
 She stood about 5′ 8″ tall and had straight black hair.
 She was incredibly fit because she was a vegetarian and a runner.
 Erika was mixed.
 Her Chinese mother had died from cancer when she was only three.
+Virginia was her hometown, but she also had international experience studying abroad in Spain.

-Into The Evening
+Into The Evening, The KKK

 If you ever go camping in a desolate place, you’ll marvel at the brightness of the stars.
 Each evening we’d sit out on the porch right off the kitchen and look up.
 Because there wasn’t a street light for miles, the solar system jumped out at us like high definition.
 We spotted no fewer than three shooting stars each night, which makes me wonder what else do we miss in our daily lives because we can’t let go of money.